Bharatdungriyal/Crop_Yield_prediction_PJ_ML/README.md

 import matplotlib.pyplot as plt from sklearn.preprocessing import OneHotEncoder, StandardScaler from sklearn.compose import ColumnTransformer
+Encoding
-Encoding: Categorical variables are converted to numerical using OneHotEncoder.
+Categorical variables are converted to numerical values using OneHotEncoder.

+Scaling
-Scaling: Numerical features are standardized using StandardScaler.
+Numerical features are standardized using StandardScaler.

 Model Training
+Libraries
+python
+from sklearn.linear_model import LinearRegression, Lasso, Ridge from sklearn.neighbors import KNeighborsRegressor from sklearn.tree import DecisionTreeRegressor from sklearn.metrics import mean_squared_error, r2_score
+Models Tested
-The models are tested using various supervised learning algorithms such as LinearRegression(), Lasso(),
+The following supervised learning algorithms are tested:

-Ridge(),
-KNeighborsRegressor(),
-DecisionTreeRegressor().
+LinearRegression()

+Lasso()

+Ridge()

+KNeighborsRegressor()

+DecisionTreeRegressor()

+Evaluation Metrics
-The performance of each model is evaluated using metrics like Mean Squared Error (MSE) and R-squared.
+Mean Squared Error (MSE)

+R-squared

-Model Training
+Selected Model
-The models are trained using the Decision Tree Regressor, which showed the best performance based on Mean Squared Error (MSE) and R-squared metrics.
+The models are trained using the DecisionTreeRegressor, which showed the best performance based on MSE and R-squared metrics.